madeindjs/portfolio/books/api-on-rails-6-en/chapter02.md

 An API is defined by [wikipedia](http://en.wikipedia.org/wiki/Application_programming_interface) as _an application programming interface (API) specifies how some software components should interact with each other._ In other words, the way systems interact with each other through a common interface, in our case, a web service built with JSON.
 There are other kinds of communication protocols like SOAP, but we are not covering that here.

 As the Internet media type standard, JSON is widely accepted, readable, extensible, and easy to implement.
 Many of the current frameworks consume JSON APIs by default ([Angular](https://angularjs.org/) or [Vue.js](https://vuejs.org/), for example).
-There are also great libraries for Objective-C too like [AFNetworking](https://github.com/AFNetworking/AFNetworking) or http://restkit.org/[RESTKit].
+There are also great libraries for Objective-C too like [AFNetworking](https://github.com/AFNetworking/AFNetworking) or [RESTKit](http://restkit.org/).
 There are probably good solutions for Android, but I might not be the right person to recommend something because of my lack of experience in that development platform.

 All right.
 So we are building our API with JSON.
 There are many ways to achieve this.
 The first thing that comes to mind would be just to start adding routes defining the endpoints.
-This may be bad because they may not have a http://www.w3.org/2005/Incubator/wcl/matching.html[URI pattern] clear enough to know which resource is being exposed.
-The protocol or structure I'm talking about is http://en.wikipedia.org/wiki/Representational_state_transfer[REST] which stands for Representational State Transfer and by Wikipedia definition
+This may be bad because they may not have a [URI pattern](http://www.w3.org/2005/Incubator/wcl/matching.html) clear enough to know which resource is being exposed.
+The protocol or structure I'm talking about is [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) which stands for Representational State Transfer and by Wikipedia definition

 ```soap
 aService.getUser("1")